Sign In Register

 Is Birmingham a Good Place to Live?

-Based on current data, Birmingham receives an overall livability score of 2.3 out of 5.0, earning a grade of C. Key strengths include affordable housing, abundant sunshine, high health insurance coverage.
+Based on current data, Birmingham receives an overall livability score of 2.0 out of 5.0, earning a grade of C. Key strengths include low crime rates, affordable housing, abundant sunshine, a low poverty rate.
 Areas to be aware of include above-average unemployment, below-average incomes.
 Birmingham has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs